samirtahir91/github-app-operator/README.md

 ### Private Key Retrieval Options
 > [!TIP]
-> There is a sample constraint template and constraint for Gatekeeper to restrict the type of private key source in the `gatekeeper-policy` folder since we can't restrict it to be unique in the GithubApp CRD.
+> There is a sample constraint template and constraint for Gatekeeper to restrict the type of private key source in the `gatekeeper-policy` folder if you dont want to use the validating webhook built-in.

 #### 1. Using a Kubernetes Secret